Tag Archives: IPv6

 The Ultimate PCAP

 For the last couple of years, I captured many different network and upper-layer protocols and published the pcaps along with some information and Wireshark screenshots on this blog.
-However, it sometimes takes me some time to find the correct pcap when I am searching for a concrete protocol example.
+However, it always takes me some time to find the correct pcap when I am searching for a concrete protocol example.
 There are way too many pcaps out there.

 This is supposed to change now: